Antivirus Software Review: Malwarebytes

 Below, you can find an overview of the software's various subscription packages:

 |Contract period (months)||0||12|

 |Special Protection Features|

-Customers like Malwarebytes: The program's user-friendliness is evidenced in dozens or even hundreds of reviews, with almost everyone rating the program as effective.
+Customers like Malwarebytes: The program's user-friendliness is evidenced time and again, with nearly everyone rating the program as effective.